 Online Bachelor's Degree in Contract Management

 Learn about degree and coursework options in contract management programs.
 Find out which topics are discussed, and get information about job titles held by those with contract management training.
-Schools offering Procurement degrees can also be found in these popular choices.

 What Does an Online Bachelor's Degree in Contract Management Program Involve?

 An online bachelor's degree program in contract management can help prepare you for a career in contract management, logistics and supply chain management, purchasing and administration.
 This flexible program should teach you the fundamentals of negotiating contracts for the purchase or sale of goods and services.
 The program should also reveal the importance of successful contract management in the world of business.

 Coursework may emphasize the theory and practice of management principles and can show you how to tackle different types of commercial contracts, including sales invoices, utility contracts and purchase orders.
 Completing an online bachelor's degree program in contract management can enable you to earn an education while you pursue a variety of business management positions in legal services, purchasing/acquisitions, human resources or government contract offices.

 |Skills Learned||Theory of management, commercial contracts, contract management, negotiation|

 |Common Courses||Cost analysis, business law, government contract law, strategic procurement|

 |Career Choices||Purchasing manager, government contract manager, logistics manager|